Tipperary county hurling team: Captaincy

 Historically, the captain of the Tipperary senior hurling team for each season was decided by the club that won the preceding Tipperary Senior Hurling Championship.
 For example, Willie Ryan was the team captain for 2009, as chosen by his club Toomevara.
 This system, however, meant there was little consistency from year to year and often meant that the team captain was not an integral part of the team or even a first choice player (as in the Willie Ryan example).

 For the 2010 season, the responsibility for choosing the team captain was given to the county's management team.
 On 12 February 2010, it was announced that Eoin Kelly from the Mullinahone club would captain the county, with Declan Fanning acting as vice-captain.
 Eoin Kelly was again selected as captain for the 2011 season.
 Paul Curran was named as hurling captain in January 2012.

 In February 2013, Shane McGrath was appointed captain for the 2013 season.

 In October 2013, Brendan Maher was named as Tipperary captain for the 2014 season.
 Maher continued as captain for the 2015 and 2016 seasons.

 In November 2016, it was announced that Pádraic Maher had been nominated as Tipperary hurling team captain for the 2017 season.

 On 22 January 2019, Séamus Callanan was named as Tipperary hurling team captain for the 2019 season.
 He remained as captain for the 2020 and 2021 seasons.

 On 5 February 2022, Ronan Maher was named as team captain for the 2022 season.
 The decision was made by a secret ballot vote from all members of the panel.

 On 14 November 2022, Noel McGrath was named as the new Tipperary captain for the 2023 season.

+On 30 January 2024, Ronan Maher was named as captain for 2024, with Jake Morris named as vice-captain.
+Maher had previously been the captain in 2022.

+On 23 January 2025, Ronan Maher was again named as captain for 2025, with Jake Morris also retained as vice-captain.